BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-The idea of Lee's that's stayed with me the most is, as mentioned above, martial arts as a means of honestly expressing oneself.
+The idea from Lee that's stayed with me the most is martial arts as a means of honestly expressing oneself.
 To quote Lee:
 <blockquote>
 to me, ultimately martial art means honestly expressing yourself